Barrie Kosky: Career

 From 2001 to 2005, Kosky was co-director of the Schauspielhaus Wien in Vienna.
 There he directed Euripides' Medea with the Australian actress Melita Jurisic; the production was nominated for the Nestroy Theatre Prize.
 He also directed there Monteverdi's L'incoronazione di Poppea, in which he inserted songs by Cole Porter.
-He directes Offenbach's The Tales of Hoffmann, Shakespeare's Macbeth in an all-female version, and Boulevard Delirium with Paul Capsis which toured around the world for several seasons, including Australia where it won a 2006 Helpmann Award.
-His staging of Monteverdi's L'Orfeo at the Innsbrucker Festwochen für Alte Musik conducted by René Jacobs which was also shown at the Berlin Berlin State Opera; that production was broadcast on German TV by RBB/arte.
+He directed Offenbach's The Tales of Hoffmann, Shakespeare's Macbeth in an all-female version, and Boulevard Delirium with Paul Capsis which toured around the world for several seasons, including Australia where it won a 2006 Helpmann Award.
+His 2003 staging of Monteverdi's L'Orfeo at the Innsbrucker Festwochen für Alte Musik conducted by René Jacobs was shown at the Berlin State Opera in 2007 and broadcast by arte.
 Also in 2005, Kosky directed Wagner's Lohengrin for the Vienna State Opera.

 In 2006, he directed Tom Wright's eight-hour play The Lost Echo –based on Ovid's Metamorphoses and Euripides' The Bacchae– for the Actors Company at the STC; the play won five Helpmann Awards.
 In the same year, Kosky directed in Germany Der fliegende Holländer at the Aalto-Musiktheater and Britten's Midsummer Night's Dream at the Theater Bremen.

 In 2007, Kosky presented his Vienna production of L'incoronazione di Poppea at the 2007 Edinburgh Festival.
 In that year, he also directed Britten's Peter Grimes for the Staatsoper Hannover, and Wagner's Tristan und Isolde for the Aalto-Musiktheater which received a nomination for the Faust Award.